Cristoffer85/Flakeville-client/README.md

 ## Description

-The client application for Snöfjällby Ski Resort.
+The client application for Flakeville Ski Resort.
 This application serves as a client for corresponding server https://github.com/Cristoffer85/SnofjallbyWithPT-Backend which is built in Java on primarily framework Spring Boot.

 The application is mainly built in Javascript with HTML and CSS, and frameworks React and Vite (.jsx) as help.